 Adapted from the Crime Victim’s Bill of Rights

 Click the link below to view

 Marsy's Law text adopted on November 5, 2008

 |*Victims' Rights and court statements

 Under California law, persons who meet the definition of "victim" have a right to attend sentencing hearings and make an “impact statement” to the court.
-For more information about Victim Impact Statements and a helpful sample form to fill out, click here.
+For more information about Victim Impact Statements, please contact the Victim/Witness office at 805-781-5821.